Service Tiers

 Tiers are divided into three categories:

-- Compute (CPU and GPU) -- Pay-per-token tiers with dedicated accelerator types.
+- Compute (CPU and GPU Shared), Pay-per-token tiers with shared accelerator pools.

-- XIM -- Bring your own infrastructure with no token metering.
+- Self-Hosted, Bring your own infrastructure with flat hourly billing and no token metering.

 Tier Comparison